When Performance Starts to Vary

 Where Variation Begins

-Variation doesn’t usually start as a problem.
+Variation rarely starts as a major problem.

-Nothing breaks.
-But consistency is no longer reliable.
+But consistency is no longer dependable.